 Lucas Real Estate – Attorney Devin Lucas and CPA Courtney Lucas – are experts in California intra family transfers using all aspects of Propositions 13, 58, 193 60 and 90 and new Proposition 19.
 Learn more about how Lucas Real Estate may help by clicking here.

-WARNING — CALIFORNIA PROPOSITION 19 UPENDS THIS ENTIRE PROCESS AND EFFECTIVELY WIPES OUT MANY BENEFITS OF PROPOSITION 58 AND 193 AS OF FEBRUARY 16, 2021.
+WARNING — CALIFORNIA PROPOSITION 19 HAS UPENDED THIS ENTIRE PROCESS AND EFFECTIVELY WIPED OUT MANY BENEFITS OF FORMER PROPOSITION 58 AND 193 AS OF FEBRUARY 16, 2021.

 This article must be reviewed in conjunction with our new article on Proposition 19: